tpulatha/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 ##### App Icon (optional)
 This is a custom icon for your application.

-!!!
-NOTE
-We recommend using SDLArtwork when building an image.
-Persistent files are used when the image ought to remain on the remote system between ignition cycles.
-This is commonly used for menu artwork and app icons
-!!!

 ```swift
 let appIcon = SDLArtwork.persistentArtworkWithImage(
     UIImage(named: "your app name"),